PierrunoYT/claude-3-artifacts/README.md

 ## Contributing

-We welcome contributions to the Sonnet Web UI project!
-If you're interested in helping, please check our issue tracker for open tasks or suggest new features by opening an issue.
+We welcome contributions!
+Check our issue tracker or suggest new features by opening an issue.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+MIT License - see the LICENSE file for details.

 ## Acknowledgments

-- This project uses the OpenRouter API to interact with the Claude 3 Sonnet model.
+- OpenRouter API for Claude 3 Sonnet model interaction
-- UI components are built using the shadcn/ui library and Tailwind CSS.
+- shadcn/ui library and Tailwind CSS for UI components
-- We use React Syntax Highlighter for code block formatting in the chat interface.
+- React Syntax Highlighter for code formatting

+For more details on features and future plans, see [ROADMAP.md](ROADMAP.md).